-If narrowing in on a single business idea for your small town is stressing you out, don’t worry.
+If narrowing in on a single, successful business idea for your small town is stressing you out, don’t worry.
 We’ve got your back.

 We’ve also come up with 27 of the most promising business ideas for small towns.
 So read on below and thank us later.